 So, you think you might like to have LASIK surgery?
-There are many things to take into consideration when deciding if LASIK is right for you?
+There are many things to take into consideration when deciding if LASIK is right for you.
 Is your prescription stable?
 Are you an ideal candidate?
 Who is the best surgeon?
-Is the cost of LASIK a good investment for me?
+Is the cost of LASIK surgery a good investment for me?

-As we stated earlier, in the United States, the national average cost of LASIK surgery can range from $1,500 to $4,500 per eye, so how do you know how much your LASIK will cost, and why do you see ads promoting “LASIK for $299”?
+As we stated earlier, in the United States, the national average cost of LASIK surgery can range from $1,500 to $4,500 per eye, so how do you know how much your LASIK will cost, and why do you see ads promoting discounts on eye surgery?

 The first step in evaluating a practice for your laser eye surgery is to make sure you are comparing apples to apples.
 Patients should thoroughly evaluate multiple surgeons before selecting the one who will perform their surgery.
 It’s ok to be picky.
 After all, we are talking about surgery on your eyes.

-In this first chart, we compare the costs of LASIK versus a lifetime of contact lenses or glasses.
+In this first chart, we compare the costs of LASIK surgery versus a lifetime of contact lenses or glasses.
 We think you’ll quickly see the return on investment (ROI) in LASIK eye surgery.

 At Providence Eye & Laser Specialists, we believe in being straightforward about pricing.
 We won’t surprise you with additional costs or hidden fees.
-We understand the cost of LASIK eye surgery must be a consideration, and we want you to make good medical decisions and good financial decisions.
+We understand the cost of LASIK surgery must be a consideration, and we want you to make good medical decisions and good financial decisions.

 Contact us today to schedule your complimentary consultation.
 We’ll provide you with our straightforward pricing for your cost of LASIK eye surgery.